puetzp/pullconf/documentation/src/installation/server.md

 sudo systemctl status pullconfd.service
 ```

-If this is your first installation the unit will likely be in the "failed" state, because some mandatory configuration parameters may need to be set up, such as a path to a valid TLS certificate and corresponding private key.
+If this is your first installation the unit will likely be in the `failed` state, because some mandatory configuration parameters may need to be set up, such as a path to a valid TLS certificate and corresponding private key.
 Refer to the log at `/var/log/pullconfd/pullconfd.log` to see what else might be missing to start the unit.

 **pullconfd** is configured via environment variables.
 As you can see in the systemd unit file the unit reads environment variables from `/etc/pullconfd/environment` (the required format is documented [here](https://www.freedesktop.org/software/systemd/man/latest/systemd.exec.html#EnvironmentFile=).
 Refer to the following table for all available parameters.